 flowers« Previous Entries

-Blue Hydrangea, 18 x 24 inches graphite on 80 lb premium
+Blue Hydrangea, 18 x 24 inches graphite on 80 lb premium, white mat

 Blue Flag Iris, 10 x 10 x 1 inches oil stick on canvas

-Spring Garden Mix, 18H x 24 inches Oil Pastels on 80 lb acid free
+Spring Garden Mix, 18H x 24 inches oil pastels on 80 lb acid free premium

 I’ve been admiring the round masses clumped on the Plum tree branches in our neighbor’s back yard for a week or so now.
 Yesterday and today, pink swirls in the wind…

-Above: the finished piece, which was cropped from the original size (left), 18H x 24 inches.
+Larger image shows the finished piece, which was cropped from the original size, left, 18H x 24 inches.
 Blogging always reveals a different perspective.
-If I had not cropped the original (left image) in order to post details here, I might never have recognized that the cropped portion is quite complete, and I’m satisfied with it after only a few hours of work.
+If I had not re-sized the original in order to post details here, I might never have recognized that the cropped portion is more complete.« Previous Entries